Moringa

 Training and research

-• Often with notes on the research being conducted, the website www.mdasa.co.za provides contact details for the following institutions: University of the WitwatersrandUniversity of JohannesburgUniversity of PretoriaUniversity of KwaZulu-NatalUniversity of Fort HareUniversity of LimpopoUniversity of North West (Mafikeng campus), Tshwane University of TechnologyUniversity of South Africa and Stellenbosch University.
+• The following institutions have all had dealings with MDASA: University of the WitwatersrandUniversity of JohannesburgUniversity of PretoriaUniversity of KwaZulu-NatalUniversity of Fort HareUniversity of LimpopoUniversity of North West (Mafikeng campus), Tshwane University of TechnologyUniversity of South Africa and Stellenbosch University.

 Parastatals and semi-government organisations

-• Often with notes on the support offered, www.mdasa.co.za provides contact details for the following institutions: Agriculture Research Council (ARC)The Innovation HubEgolibioSEDATechnology Innovative Agency (TIA) and the Industrial Development Corporation (IDC)South African Bureau of Standards (SABS)Council for Scientific and Industrial Research (CSIR) and the South African Military Health Services.
+• The following institutions have all had dealings with MDASA: Agriculture Research Council (ARC)The Innovation HubEgolibioSEDATechnology Innovative Agency (TIA) and the Industrial Development Corporation (IDC)South African Bureau of Standards (SABS)Council for Scientific and Industrial Research (CSIR) and the South African Military Health Services.

 Companies